Psychometric Tests#

 • Stroop_incongruent_num_items: Number of incongruent trials

-• Stroop_congruent_rt_mean_sec: Mean RT for congruent trials
+• Stroop_congruent_rt_mean_sec: Mean RT for congruent trials (filtered by minimum RT)

 • Stroop_congruent_accuracy: Accuracy for congruent trials